 While you can make raw food on your own, if you would rather leave the nutritional requirements and sanitization procedures for serving raw foods to the experts, you might consider opting for commercially prepared foods.

-Best Overall: Stella & Chewy's Yummy Lickin' Salmon & Chicken Dinner Morsels Freeze-Dried Raw Cat Food
+Best Overall: Stella & Chewy's Freeze-Dried Raw Yummy Lickin' Cat Food

 You can serve this food as-is or add water to rehydrate it.
 If you’re rehydrating it, use cool water, not hot.
-If you use hot water, you will cook the food, which defeats serving raw food.
-Another con of cooking or using heat, it dries the ground bone in the food, making it brittle.
+If you use hot water, you will cook the food, which defeats the purpose of serving raw food.
+Another con of cooking or using heat is that it dries the ground bone in the food, making it brittle.

 Stella & Chewy’s food is made in the United States, does not include grain, gluten, filler, artificial preservatives, or food coloring.
 Plus, this food seems to taste delicious.
 Even picky cats scarf it up.

-Best Add-In: Instinct Raw Boost Mixers Grain Free Freeze Dried Raw Cat Food Toppers
+Best Add-In: Instinct Raw Boost Mixers Freeze Dried Cat Food Toppers

 Add something delightful to your cat’s food dish with this freeze-dried topper.
 This booster adds some pep to your pet’s meal.
 You can also give this as an occasional treat.